-Call for Partner(s): We are seeking other organizations to partner with us in refining the Toolkit and presenting it to the administration and Congress.
+Call for Partner(s): We are seeking other organizations to partner with us in refining this Toolkit and presenting it to the administration and Congress.

 - User calculated “hidden” costs including quality, delivery, IP, etc.